Optimizers#

 Parameters:

-• compile_on_next_step (bool) – Whether to compile the optimizer on the next step.
-Default is False. (default: False)
+• trace_on_next_step (bool, default: False) – Whether to trace the optimizer on the next step.
+Default is False.

 set_state(state)[source]#